alessia-orlando/muon-DIS-MonteCarlo/README.md

 - 5 if the track starts in station 5;
 - -1 if the track does not start in the SciFi system.

-The features which will be used to predict the starting station of the muons are:
+The features of the digitized data which will be used to predict the starting station of the muons are:
 - Number of hits in each station;
 - QDC/hit in each station;
 - Horizontal shower width L_x in each station;